ToLe814/uchannel/README.md

         u1.gmsh_filleting = False
         u1.create_geometry(export=True, gui=True)
 ```
 Find running examples of feasible geometry creation in the respective project files.
-Explanation for the parameters can be found in the comments, or in the associated [publication(s)](#cite-this-work).
+Explanation for the parameters can be found in the comments, sketches, or in the associated [publication(s)](#cite-this-work).
 Currently, there is no documentation of the code.

 ## Contributing